Run Initial SQL

 tsm configuration set -k vizqlserver.initialsql.disabled -v true

-If the server doesn't allow initial SQL statements, the workbook opens, but the initial SQL commands are not sent.
+If the server doesn't allow initial SQL statements, the workbook opens, but the initial SQL commands aren’t sent.

 For more information about the

-tsm configuration set command, see the Tableau Server Help.
+tsm configuration set command, see the Tableau Server Help(Link opens in a new window).

 Parameters in an initial SQL statement

 You can pass parameters to your data source in an initial SQL statement.
-There are several reasons why this is useful:
+The following list has several benefits of using parameters in a initial SQL statement.

 You can configure impersonation using the TableauServerUser or TableauServerUserFull parameters.

-If your data source supports it, you can set up row-level security (for example, for Oracle VPD or SAP Sybase ASE) to make sure that users see only the data that they are authorized to see.
+If your data source supports it, you can set up row-level security (for example, for Oracle VPD or SAP Sybase ASE) to make sure that users see only the data that they’re authorized to see.

 You can provide more details in logging, for example, the Tableau version or the workbook name.